JesrunKota/Image-Recognition/README.md

-# 🧠 Deep Learning Project 1: Text Generation with LSTM
+# 🧠 Deep Learning Project 1: Image Classification with CNN

-This project implements a character-level Recurrent Neural Network (RNN) using **LSTM** to generate human-like text.
-Inspired by natural language processing techniques, the model is trained on a custom dataset of text to predict and generate coherent sequences.
+This project implements an image classification pipeline using **Convolutional Neural Networks (CNNs)** in TensorFlow/Keras.
+It focuses on training a deep learning model to recognize and classify images from a popular dataset like CIFAR-10 or MNIST.

 ---

 ## 📌 Project Overview

-- **Goal:** Generate coherent and stylistic text using deep learning.
+- **Goal:** Automatically classify images into categories using deep learning.
-- **Technique:** LSTM-based character-level text generation.
+- **Technique:** Convolutional Neural Networks (CNNs)
 - **Frameworks:** TensorFlow / Keras
-- **Dataset:** Cleaned textual data (e.g., song lyrics, books, or movie scripts)
+- **Dataset:** CIFAR-10 (or similar)

 ---